veraPDF/veraPDF.github.io/develop/multithreading/index.md

 title: Developing with veraPDF
 ---

-This is a quick start guide for developers wanting to work with veraPDF.
+This is a quick start guide for developers wanting to work with veraPDF in multithreading.
+VeraPDF is thread safety application, but if you need to move your performance on higher level please use multiprocessing option ("--processes") in our VeraPDF CLI version.

 You'll need to know a little Java, Maven and git to follow the instructions.
 We've assumed you either want to:

 - integrate veraPDF into your own Java application; or